GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/2025/_content.md

 [View the Tech Alert](https://communication.ga.gov.au/link/id/zzzz694216cf55920714Pzzzz6567c8b713b5b826/page.html)

-## 19 Nov 2025: The Landsat 9 satellite experienced an interruption in October but has resumed normal operations
+## 19 Nov 2025: The Landsat 9 satellite experienced an interruption in October but has since resumed normal operations

 The Landsat 9 satellite's image collection was briefly interrupted in October due to a technical issue.
 During this interruption, the satellite did not collect any imagery data.

-The duration of the interruption is provided by USGS:
+The duration of the interruption is as follows.

 > The safehold lasted for six days.
 It began on Friday, October 17, 2025 (DOY 290) at 11:31 a.m.
 CDT (16:31z), and the mission returned to nominal spacecraft operations at 11:37 a.m.
 CDT (16:37z) on October 23, 2025 (DOY 296).
 Nominal science mission operations and data collection resumed after system checkouts were successful.